CNES/opensand/opensand-deploy/doc/usage.md

 # Configuring the OpenSAND Configuration Backend

 The OpenSAND configuration manager will need to access the machines onto which you want to run the OpenSAND process through SSH.
-But to keep things simple, the frontend will only let you specify the IP address of the machine you are trying to reach (you can optionally use the user@ip:port syntax, though) so every special configuration that you need on your network like using private keys or the like should be specified in the .ssh/config file of the opensand user on the machine you installed the opensand-deploy packet.
+But to keep things simple, the frontend will only let you specify the IP address of the machine you are trying to reach (you can optionally use the user@ip:port syntax, though) so every special configuration that you need on your network such as using private keys or the like should be specified in the /var/opensand/.ssh/config file on the machine you installed the opensand-deploy packet.

 # Using the OpenSAND Configuration Frontend